epwalsh/obsidian.nvim/README.md

   -- Optional, set to true to force ':ObsidianOpen' to bring the app to the foreground. open_app_foreground = false,

-  -- Optional, by default commands like `:ObsidianSearch` will attempt to use -- telescope.nvim, fzf-lua, fzf.vim, or mini.pick (in that order), and use the -- first one they find.
-You can set this option to tell obsidian.nvim to always use this -- finder. finder = "telescope.nvim",
+  picker = {
+    -- Set your preferred picker.
+Can be one of 'telescope.nvim', 'fzf-lua', 'fzf.vim', or 'mini.pick'. name = "telescope.nvim",

-  -- Optional, configure key mappings for the finder.
+    -- Optional, configure key mappings for the picker.
 These are the defaults.
+    -- Not all pickers support these.
-  -- If you don't want to set any mappings this way then set finder_mappings = {
+    mappings = {
-    -- Create a new note from your query with `:ObsidianSearch` and `:ObsidianQuickSwitch`.
+      -- Create a new note from your query. new = "<C-x>",
-    -- Currently only telescope supports this.
-    new = "<C-x>",
+      -- Insert a link to the selected note. insert_link = "<C-l>",
+    },
   },

   -- Optional, sort search results by "path", "modified", "accessed", or "created".